scrapinghub/splash/docs/scripting-ref.rst

 ---------

 Go to url.
-This is similar to entering an URL in a browser address tab, pressing Enter and waiting until page loads.
+This is similar to entering an URL in a browser address bar, pressing Enter and waiting until page loads.

 **Signature:** ``ok, msg = splash.go(url, baseurl=nil)``

 **Parameters:**

 * url - URL to load;
-* baseurl - base URL to use;
+* baseurl - base URL to use.
+TODO: document me better.

 **Returns:** ``ok, msg`` pair.
 If ``ok`` is nil then error happened during page load, and ``msg`` contains a description of the error.